 John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-None of these articles are invented theory.
-John has simply written about specific situations that have arisen.
+These articles are not imagined theory.
+John has written about specific situations that have arisen.

 Seafaring is an ongoing learning process and John cautions against set piece manoeuvers.
 You need a plan but it needs to be flexible because things don’t always go according to plan.

 Sail Training involves learning how to safely handle ropes, tying basic knots and using winches, among other things.
 The crew need these skills is to be able to carry out manoeuvres under sail or power.

 Full in-depth knowledge of exactly what is going on is not essential, so dip into these Learning To Sail articles only if you want to.

 Here Trinovante is lying alongside a quay and needs to turn through 180 degrees in not much more than its own length to head out of harbour.

 Two slip lines are set up that can be released and adjusted from onboard.
 The rest of the mooring lines are taken in.